Daisy Garcia Montoya

 If it had not been for the prepared translated English testimonies, Vargas-Valenzuela said, their testimonies would not have been properly translated to convey the desired message.

-In a room of nearly 60 people, less than 10 people were individuals part of this impacted community additionally needing language access services.
+In a room of nearly 60 people, only two individuals were part of this impacted community additionally needing language access services.

 Community members also pointed at Mayor Quinton Lucas’s comments earlier this spring — where he welcomed migrants with work permits to Kansas City — as part of the reason local organizations remain overwhelmed without the proper systems and support from the City in place.